-On the day of the election, Tony Bennett’s fortnight at number 1 with Stranger in Paradise was coming to an end.
-One of many versions in the chart that year of Robert Wright and George Forrest’s song from the 1953 musical Kismet, which had only just arrived in the UK, it marked the start of Bennett’s international success.
+One of many versions in the chart that year of Robert Wright and George Forrest’s song from the 1953 musical Kismet, which had only just arrived in the UK, Stranger in Paradise marked the start of slick crooner Tony Bennett’s international success.

-Anthony Dominick Benedetto knew he was blessed with a good voice, and had been a singing waiter before being drafted into the US army towards the end of World War Two.
 He later described his time in the front line as a ‘front-row seat in hell’.
 Returning to his previous career after the war, singer Pearl Bailey invited him to be her warm-up in 1949.
-She had invited Bob Hope to watch, and he was so impressed he took his on the road with him.
+She had invited Bob Hope to watch, and he was so impressed he took the young hopeful on the road with him.
 And that was the start of Tony Bennett, one of our last living original swingers.

 Tony Bennett’s voice is the best thing about this song.
 It’s yet another smooth ballad, smothered with the usual arrangement, but he sings his heart out and it’s plain to see why he became so famous.
 However, the lyrics are also noteworthy.
 It’s another love song, but we’re a step above the usual fare from these times.
 For example: